embassy-rs/stm32-data/README.md

   - Check out the `DeleteEnums` chiptool transforms.
 - Convert repeated registers or fields (like `FOO0 FOO1, FOO2, FOO3`) to arrays `FOO[n]`.
   - Check out the `MakeRegisterArray`, `MakeFieldArray` chiptool transforms.
+- Use `chiptool fmt` on each of the register yamls.

 ## Adding support for a new family (RCC)